jnrl12098/Grocery_List_Generator/README.txt

 20230216
+GUI Version 0.02
-GUI Version 0.01
+* implemented O(1) method to update the internal list GUI Version 0.01
 * started with an entrybox, listbox, and "Edit," "Add," and "Remove" buttons to manipulate listbox
 * O(n) method to update the internal list